Site icon Diary of a Gen-X Traveler

 Hike Up

 We hung out and explored the cliff above the sea enjoying the views and then followed the same trail back up.
-I found it to be easier from a walking stand point to hike up.
-It was a good cardio work out though, and we weren’t the only ones huffing and puffing on our way up!
+All in all, I found it to be easier, from a walking stand point, to hike up.
+Although from a cardiovascular stand point, it was tough.
+Hiking up was a good cardio work out though, and we weren’t the only ones huffing and puffing on our way up!
 It took us a little over an hour to get to the top from the sea.

 I absolutely loved everything about this hike.
-The views, history, monastery, cave, and sea are all things I love about Crete nestled in to one hike.
+The views, history, monastery, cave, and also thee sea are all things I love about Crete nestled in to one hike.

 Planning

 While planning our trip to Greece, I found the travel guide Top 10 Crete to be very useful.
-It lists the top 10 of places to go, restaurants, and sites.
-Then it also lists the top 10 by region and area.
-I felt it was a great planning tool, plus it came with a pocket size map.
+It lists the top 10 of places to go, restaurants, and also sites.
+It also lists the top 10 by region and area.
+I felt it was a great planning tool, in addition, it came with a pocket size map.

 I also bought a National Geographic Map of Crete and this was priceless as we lost our GPS several times.
-The map is pretty accurate and durable.
+The map is pretty accurate and also durable.
 It really did help us out!
+As a matter of fact, looking through this post, 8 years later and 4 trips to Crete since I wrote this, my Creete map is still in great condition.

 Where We Stayed in Chania, Crete